franciscoxavier04/pm-BIM/docs/user-guide/work-packages/exporting/README.md

 - **Hyphenation** - if selected, a break line will be included into the export between word for improved layout.

-- **Language and hyphenation** - a dropdown menu showing languages, available for activation in OpenProject.
-Selected language serves as a base for hyphenation.
-It does not change the language used in the PDF export.
+- **Language and hyphenation** - a dropdown menu showing languages to be used for hyphenation.
+The selection does not change the language used in the PDF export.

 - **Footer text**, which is displayed in the PDF export.
 Footer position depends on the template.
 You can adjust the suggested footer text.